inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v7.0.md

 ## Edits

 *December 7th, 2021*: Added required last step (Elasticsearch) because we *did* find some changes in the mappings, and updated some wording and headings.

+*March 3rd, 2022*: Removed the `invenio alembic stamp` command from the upgrade guide, because the command does not actually find out the current revisions for the database.